nhnpro/floop/README.md

 # Floop

-A super simplified state management for flutter.
-No need to manage state anymore.
+An automatic Widget refresh library for flutter.
 Inspired by [react-recollect](https://github.com/davidgilbertson/react-recollect).
+Alternative approach for state management.

 Floop uses an observed 'global store' state management paradigm.
 Widgets will always display the current value in the store.
 With Floop it's possible to build a whole interactive app using purely stateless widgets.